gibsjose/cpp-cheat-sheet/C++ Syntax.md

 }
 ```

-That's great, but since both floating point numbers and integers implement the `+` operator and it has the same syntactic meaning,
+That's great, but since both floating point numbers and integers implement the `+` operator you can use a template to instead
-you can use a template to instead write one generic implementation of a method that can operate on doubles, ints, floats, and (in this
+write one generic implementation of a method that can operate on doubles, ints, floats, and (in this case) any other type that
-case) any other type that implements the `+` operator.
+implements the `+` operator.

 A simple templatized version of `Add` would look something like this: